 Trivette's cousin is killed when he learns soldiers are stealing supplies from the base.
 The killers are part of a white-supremacist group; the leader is arrested for murder.
 The group retaliates by taking over a TV station for hostages.

-The skeletal remains of a young Indian boy are found on a construction site.
-The boy was murdered eight years previous.
-Walker feels the spirit of the Indian who helps him solve the mystery of his death.
+The skeletal remains of a teenage Native American boy are found on a construction site.
+The boy was murdered eight years earlier.
+Walker feels the spirit of the Native American who helps him solve the mystery of his death.

 A group of cops execute criminals that beat the justice system.
 After a few murders, the Rangers figure out the pattern and try to track down the bad cops.
 When an innocent person is killed, Walker makes it his job to stop the group.